 - Check the Copyright and Trademarks

 - Critically look at the URL on paper

 - Check out sites with similar names, just in case

-Readers will return to your website because they remember something about it – an article they read or some little detail.
+Maybe they remembered something about it – an article they read or some little detail.

 I'm not saying that they won't find you at dot net or something else but dot com will likely be the first place they turn to.

-The infamous Problogger began as a dot net domain.
+The Problogger blog began as a dot net domain.